DanJSG/Reflectiment/README.md

 # Reflectiment
 An automated text analysis web application for determining sentiment, author mood and reflectivity in a piece of text.
 This application was developed as a final year project for an MEng in Electronic Engineering from the University of York.

-Below is a guide for setting up your own development environment of the application.
+Below is a guide for setting up your own local development environment of this application.

 ## Setting up a Local Development Environment